leanprover-community/lean4-metaprogramming-book/md/expressions.md

 | n + 1 => mkApp (mkConst ``Nat.succ) (natExpr n)
 ```

 There are many helpers that make defining function applications easier.
+In
-Inthe following we use the variant `mkAppN` which allows application with multiple
+the following we use the variant `mkAppN` which allows application with multiple
 arguments.
 Note that the expression we get is not simplified.
 Simplification
 requires working with `MetaM`, so will be considered in the chapter on `MetaM`.